mortenson/twig-components/README.md

 Tests for the base class are written with the [web-component-tester](https://github.com/Polymer/web-component-tester) package.

-Before running tests, you'll need to setup your local environment:
+To run tests:

-1. Java is available in your `PATH`
+1. Ensure that Java is available in your `PATH`
 1. Run `npm install -g bower rollup web-component-tester`
-1. Run `bower install`
+1. Run `npm run test`

-After all dependencies have been installed, run `npm run test`.

 # Todo